Why is equality held up as the pinnacle of human evolution? Human development is due to the rejection of equality and exaltation of merit.

 However, the tenuous truth claims are only half of my gripe with the social commentary on gender/identity inequalities.

-What many people overlook when analyzing these inequalities is the pernicious ‘solutions’ that social justice advocates have come up with for fixing them.
-One common avenue of redressing the inequalities are quotas for the ‘oppressed’ group.
+What many people overlook when analysing these inequalities is the pernicious ‘solutions’ that social-justice advocates have come up with for fixing them.
+One common avenue of redressing the inequalities is that of quotas for the ‘oppressed’ group.

 Justin Trudeau, the Canadian Prime Minister, gloated in 2015 about a 50/50 gender split in his cabinet.
 He said, “It’s important to be here before you today to present to Canada a cabinet that looks like Canada”.
 It would be hard to find a more glaring divergence from Martin Luther King Jr’s golden rule, to judge people on the content of their character rather than (insert irrelevant identity trait here).